kcvijay45/Machine_Learning_XGBoost_in_R/README.md

 # Machine_Learning_XGBoost_in_R
 XGBoost is a very powerful tool for classification and regression.
+# Setting up our environment
-# First, let's read in the libraries we're going to use.
+First, let's read in the libraries we're going to use. library(xgboost) library(tidyverse)
-library(xgboost)
-library(tidyverse)
 -- Attaching packages --------------------------------------------------------------------------- tidyverse 1.3.0 --